-Y U always mix up Norwegian vowels Posted by Bjørn A. Bojesen on Jun 20, 2016 in Pronunciation
+Y U always mix up Norwegian vowels Posted by Bjørn A. Bojesen on Jun 20, 2016 in Uncategorized

 Unless you’re a Norwegian (or a Swede), you’ll probably find the language a bit difficult to pronouce.
 I think Norwegian (and Swedish) dialects are a sonical challenge mainly because